kalyan0996/Amazon-Clone/README.md

 1. Created an AWS EC2 Ubuntu instance.
 2. Connected via SSH.
+3. Installed Git, configured environment variables, and optionally sanity-checked with Docker Compose.
-3. Installed Git, Docker, kubectl, Kind, and Helm.
+4. Installed Docker, kubectl, Kind, and Helm.
-4. Cloned the GitHub repository.
+5. Cloned the GitHub repository.
-5. Created a local Kubernetes cluster with Kind.
+6. Created a local Kubernetes cluster with Kind.
-6. Built all service Docker images.
+7. Built all service Docker images.
-7. Loaded the images into the Kind cluster.
+8. Loaded the images into the Kind cluster.
-8. Installed the NGINX Ingress Controller.
+9. Installed the NGINX Ingress Controller.
-9. Installed and configured ArgoCD.
+10. Installed and configured ArgoCD.
-10. Deployed all microservices using the App of Apps pattern.
+11. Deployed all microservices using the App of Apps pattern.
-11. Verified deployments, services, pods, and ingress.
+12. Verified deployments, services, pods, and ingress.
-12. Accessed the application and used ArgoCD for GitOps-based management.
+13. Accessed the application and used ArgoCD for GitOps-based management.